tricknology/AndroidStudioBenchmark/README.md

 # 3. Install JDK 8:
 https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html

-I have installed: `Java SE Development Kit 8u271`
+I have installed: `Java SE Development Kit 8u271` (You can also use JDK 11 or 17),

+JDK 17 has support for Macbook with M1/MPro chips.
+It'w better use this if you have such machine, it will give faster results: (https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

 # 4. Set "JAVA_HOME" path in your Environment variables (System variables):
 For me it was: `JAVA_HOME: C:\Program Files\Java\jdk1.8.0_271`